juristr/juristr.github.com/content/blog/im-new-to-nx-where-do-i-get-started.md

 [https://github.com/nrwl/nx#talks](https://github.com/nrwl/nx#talks)

+The [README.md](https://github.com/nrwl/nx/blob/master/README.md) on the repo is probably the best way to get started in general.

 ## How to best learn

 Go through some of the docs and videos to get the general idea, but then jump straight into actually trying it out and playing around with some of the concepts.